rggibson/Authtopus/README.md

   Erros:
     * 400 `BadRequestException` - Occurs when token is invalid
-    * 401 `UnauthorizedException` - Occurs when either no user is authenticated or the currently authenticated user does not own the requested token
+    * 401 `UnauthorizedException` - Occurs when no user is authenticated

 - POST: `/auth/v1.0/password_reset` - Sends a password reset email